-As your relationship has matured, you may need to work a bit harder to create fun times together, but it is still possible.
+As your closeness has matured, you may need to work a bit harder to create fun times together, but it is still possible.

-Playing and having fun together as a couple increases bonding, communication, conflict resolution, and relationship satisfaction according to several relationship studies.
+Playing couples games and having fun together as a couple increases bonding, communication, conflict resolution, and relationship satisfaction according to several studies.

 Make it a goal to schedule time for fun and play every week.
 Sit down with your spouse to discuss what you both consider fun activities.
 Be open to trying new things that might differ from your initial ideas of fun.

 Allow yourselves to be silly and act like kids again.
 Even small, spontaneous moments of fun can enhance your relationship and bring you closer.